-The preparation of the Company's consolidated financial statements requires management to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses.
-Critical accounting estimates used in the preparation of the consolidated financial statements are related to the recoverable value of the Company's mineral properties, as well as the value of stock-based compensation.
+The preparation of the Company's Unaudited Condensed Interim Consolidated Financial Statements requires management to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses.
+Critical accounting estimates used in the preparation of the Unaudited Condensed Interim Consolidated Financial Statements are related to the recoverable value of the Company's mineral properties, as well as the value of stock-based compensation.
 These estimates involve considerable judgment and are, or could be, affected by significant factors that are out of the Company's control.